 top of page

-There are a mix of familiar & new risks to emergency responders
+There are new risks to emergency & secondary responders from EV battery fires

 Risks listed are based on research & discussions with Australian & international subject matter experts.
 We are not offering fireground management or suppression recommendations, only sharing information & best practice methods.